And Baby Makes Three: Cast

+Production

+The film was known as You Made Me Love You and it was made for Humphrey Bogart's company.
+Ronald Reagan was the original star.

 Critical reception

 While Variety praised the film, noting that "Levin's direction gets good movement into the script" and "comedy touches are neatly devised", The New York Times dismissed it as a "frail comedy" with "a few weak, scattered laughs".